-Completion of this portfolio and acquiring evidence of competence must take place in an IBMS approved training laboratory and be supported by a structured training programme.
+Completion of this Training Logbook and acquiring evidence of competence must take place in an IBMS approved training laboratory and be supported by a structured training programme.
 Responsibilities lie with the candidate to ensure they only work within the limits of their practice and with the trainer to ensure that they are satisfied that the standard of proficiency has been met, as evidence by their signature.

-ΚN IOWLEDGE ASSESSED BY DATE
+KNOWLEDGE ASSESSED BY: DATE:

-Re gistered biomedical scientists must:
+Registered biomedical scientists must:

-1 Know the limits of their practise and This section is signed by the person

-when to seek advice or refer to another confirming that the standard has Date of sign off

-professional (HCPC SoP 1.1) been achieved
+Know the limits of their practice and when to seek advice or refer to another professional (HCPC SoP 1.1) THIS SECTION IS SIGNED BY THE PERSON CONFIRMING THAT THE STANDARD HAS BEEN ACHIEVED DATE OF SIGN OFF